United States

 Hawaii

-Hawaii has a largely symbolic and incomplete domestic partner registration.
+Hawaii first had a largely symbolic, and incomplete, domestic partner registration process.

 Idaho